Thierry Geoffroy: Artistes de Garde/ HQ, CPH, 2009

 On the 4th of December 2009, Thierry Geoffroy opened an exhibition at the Copenhagen gallery, Gallery Poulsen.
 Geoffroy invited international activists and, artists and NGOs to participate, in particular the American activist duo “The Yes Men”, as the exhibition purposely coincided with the COP15 Climate Change Conference in Copenhagen.
 Here, the Yes Men staged news footage from COP15 that Canada had agreed to give 3 billion dollars to Uganda for their climate debt and to cut their emissions by 40% by 2020, creating a slew of prank articles and provoking a response from the real Canadian Environmental Minister of Canada.
 Also involved in the project were NGOs such as Avaaz.org, the Climate Action Factory and MSAction Aids, as well as private detectives, journalists and other prominent figures (art-agenda.com, 2010).
 Geoffroy organized Critical Runs every day over the course of the conference, attracting many climate activists to participate.
-The exhibition also included Geoffroy’s own emergency art, which was changed within 24 hours of exhibiting, dealing with, and commenting on in real time, the updates from the climate conference as well as other issues.
+The exhibition also included Geoffroy's own emergency art, which was changed within 24 hours of exhibiting, dealing with, and commenting on in real time, the updates from the climate conference as well as other issues.
 Also exhibited were screenshots of Facebook pages transformed into paintings, showing a series of satirical fictitious profiles Geoffroy created to comment on actual situations in character, often dealing with topics such as climate change or racism.
 The title HQ is a reference to the Headquarter format structure of the exhibition, wherein Geoffroy uses an art space as a strategic centrepoint for developing actions that can make a difference.
 In this specific case the exhibition was particularly involved in critiquing the ineffectiveness of COP15 and on the role of artists as a force for green-washing.
-Later, a Diagnosis of the exhibition’s effectiveness was shown at the end of the exhibition.
+Later, a Diagnosis of the exhibition's effectiveness was shown at the end of the exhibition.

 Art et Publicité - MM Museum, CPH, 1991

 In 1991, Thierry Geoffroy had an exhibition at the Copenhagen MM Museum.
-Entitled “Art et Publicité”, the exhibition presented a mixture of different media works, including pictures from the Nazi tourism office in Copenhagen from 1940–42 and artworks made of images of sports stars wearing sponsored clothing.
-It also included the idea of ‘same day, same media’, where Geoffroy swapped out the exhibition contents every day with daily adjustances, specifically concerning what was happening in the world at the time, for example, the UN council’s Gulf War ultimatum.
+Entitled “Art et Publicité”, the exhibition presented a mixture of different media works, including pictures from the Nazi tourism office in Copenhagen from 1940 to 1942 and artworks made of images of sports stars wearing sponsored clothing.
+It also included the idea of ‘same day, same media’, where Geoffroy swapped out the exhibition contents every day with daily adjustances, specifically concerning what was happening in the world at the time, for example, the UN council's Gulf War ultimatum.
 Also shown were images exploring the use of children and sport in advertisements.